France train attack hero stabbed in California

 Skarlatos also had a near miss last week.

-The 22-year-old had been due to attend the community college in Oregon where a gunman went on a rampage, killing nine people.
+The 22-year-old had been due to attend the college in Oregon where a gunman went on a rampage, killing nine people.

 The only reason he was not at Umpqua Community College in Roseburg, he says, was the attention he has been getting since the train attack.